2020 Full Reopening Plan

-A health care provider’s note will be required to return to school if any member of the school (student, staff, or faculty) is not attending due to potential symptom(s) of COVID-19, confirmed positive/ diagnosis of COVID-19, and/ or post-exposure to COVID-19 positive case quarantine, including but not limited to the following scenarios:
+A health care provider’s note will be required to return to school if any member of the school (student, staff, or faculty) is not attending due to potential symptom(s) of COVID-19 or a confirmed positive/ diagnosis of COVID-19.

 Healthcare provider notes must include AT MINIMUM the following information:

 - The individual is cleared to return to school/work.